-At the FINRA Dispute Resolution hearing, the Arbitrator reviewed the exhibits and listened to testimony by the advisor, as well as arguments from Samantha Pastor, J.D. and Dochtor Kennedy, MBA, J.D.
-She considered the fact that the firm denied the majority of the advisor’s allegations and asserted various defenses in opposition of his request for expungement, as well as the firm’s assertion that the advisor’s claim was ineligible for arbitration under Rule 13206.
+At the FINRA Dispute Resolution hearing, the Arbitrator reviewed the exhibits and listened to testimony by the advisor, as well as arguments from Dochtor Kennedy, MBA, J.D.
+She considered the fact that the firm denied the majority of the advisor’s allegations and asserted various defenses in opposition to his request for expungement, as well as the firm’s assertion that the advisor’s claim was ineligible for arbitration under Rule 13206.
 Ultimately, the Arbitrator determined that the disclosure was defamatory in nature and recommended its expungement, along with that of all references to the occurrence in the CRD.
 Finally, she directed that the reason for termination on the advisor’s records be changed from “discharged” to “voluntary.”

 This advisor will soon have disclosure-free records after nearly a decade of living with a disclosure that resulted from an honest mistake.

 If you’d like to learn more about AdvisorLaw’s U5 Termination Disclosure Expungement services, please fill out the contact form below.
 Our consultations are complimentary, and our services were created exclusively for financial advisors.

 - FINRA Crackdown — Outside Business Activities - September 7, 2023

 - Georgia Advisor Restores Public Record With Termination Expungement - September 5, 2023